globus-labs/globus-compute-golf-demo/README.md

 > [!TIP]
 > Passing `--process-pool 8` instead of `--endpoint <UUID>` will run the simulations across a pool of 8 local processes rather than via Globus Compute.

+> [!WARNING]
+> Increasing the width of the terrain or the resolution of the terrain will increase the size of the mesh map.
+> Globus Compute has a 10MB payload limit which can be exceeded if the terrain is too large.

 Because the simulations are executed in parallel on remote processes, the simulations are performed in a "headless" mode (i.e., the simulation is not rendered to the screen).
 The script visualizes the results of the simulations via plots that are saved to `images/`.